-17. Profanity, Obscene Language/Gestures
+- 19. Profanity, obscene language/gestures

-Step 1-3 ASD
+- Step 1-3 ASD

+- Step 2-1 day OSS

-Step 3- 2 day OSS
+- Step 3- 2 day OSS

+- Step 4- 3 day OSS

-- 18. Running from a School Employee/Refusal to Identify Self or Falsely Identifying Self Step 1-3 OSS
+- 20. Running from a school employee/refusal to identify self or falsely identifying self

+- Step 1-3 OSS

-- Step 2-5 OSS
+- Step 2- 5 OSS

 - Step 3- 10 OSS

-- 19. Sexual Harassment
+- 21. Sexual harassment

-- Step 1- OSS at determined by administrator based on severity of harassment
+Step 1- OSS is determined by the administrator based on the severity of harassment.

-- 20. Sexual Imposition- Sexual contact with another person against that person's will.

-- Step 1- 10 OSS with recommendation for expulsion

-- NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR
+- 22. Sexual imposition- Sexual contact with another person against that person's will. - Step 1-10 OSS with recommendation for expulsion. - NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR - 23.
+School bus/transportation problems

-- 21. School Bus/Transportation Problems

-- Disciplinary action based on infraction and write up of the bus driver.
+Disciplinary action based on infraction and write up of the bus driver.

-- NOTE: Destruction of property, tobacco, fighting, profanity, and abusive language and assault shall be handled according to regular school disciplinary procedure.
+NOTE: Destruction of property, tobacco, fighting, profanity, and abusive language and assault shall be handled according to regular school disciplinary procedure.
 Any step may be waived.

-- 22. Threat made on School Personnel/Property

-- Step 1-5 OSS Conference

-- Step 2-10 OSS with possible recommendation for expulsion

-- NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR
+- 24. Threat made on school personnel/property - Step 1- 5 OSS conference - Step 2-10 OSS with possible recommendation for expulsion - NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR - 25.
+Theft/attempted theft/receiving stolen property/breaking and entering

-- 23. Theft/Attempted Theft/Receiving Stolen Property/Breaking and Entering

-- Step 1-5 OSS, restitution if applicable
+Step 1- 5 OSS, restitution if applicable

-- Step 2- 10 OSS, restitution if applicable plus recommendation for expulsion.
+Step 2-10 OSS, restitution if applicable plus recommendation for expulsion.

-- NOTE: In all cases of theft, the complaintant (one whose property was taken) has the right to file charges against the offender.
+NOTE: In all cases of theft, the complainant (one whose property was taken) has the right to file charges against the offender.
 Also, in all cases of theft, any step may be waived.

-- 24. Tobacco (Use or Possession)
+- 26. Tobacco (use or possession)

 - Step 1-1 OSS

 - Step 2-3 OSS

-- Step 3-5 OSS
+- Step 3- 5 OSS

-- Step 4- 10 OSS with expulsion recommendation
+Step 4-10 OSS with expulsion recommendation

-- NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR

-- 25. Truancy Out-of-School- All day or any part of (Off School Grounds)
+- 27. Truancy out of school all day or any part of (off school grounds)

 - Step 1-1 ISS

 - Step 2-2 ISS

-- Step 3-3 ISS Meet with Truant Officer
+- Step 3-3 ISS meet with truant officer

 - Step 4- File truancy with the courts

-- NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR

-- 26. Truancy In-School (Class skipping, out of assigned area)

-- Step 1- Detention
+- 28. Truancy in school (class skipping, out of assigned area) - Step 1- Detention

-- NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR

-- 27. Vandalism/Destruction of Property
+- 29. Vandalism/destruction of property

 - Step 1-3 OSS, restitution

 - Step 2- 5 OSS, restitution

 - Step 3- 3- 10 OSS, restitution plus recommendation for expulsion

 - NOTE: ANY STEP MAY BE WAIVED BY THE ADMINISTRATOR

-- 28. Weapons and Dangerous Instruments
+- 30. Weapons and dangerous instruments

-- Step 1- 10 OSS
+- Step 1-10 OSS

 - Recommend for expulsion (may recommend 80 days expulsion)

-- Confiscation
+Confiscation

-- 30. Tardies to Class
+- 31. Tardies to class

 - Step 1- Warning

-- Step 2-1 Teacher assigned detention
+- Step 2-1 teacher assigned detention

-- Step 3- 1 Teacher assigned detention
+- Step 3-1 teacher assigned detention

-- Step 4-1 Teacher assigned detention
+- Step 4-1 teacher assigned detention